Benny Spellman

+Biography

 Spellman was born in Pensacola, Florida.

+He took interest in football as a youth, but when he was attending Southern University in Baton Rouge, Louisiana, he started singing in Alvin Batiste's group.

+In 1959, he met Huey "Piano" Smith and the Clowns in Florida when they were on tour.
+The group was in an automobile accident wrecking their car, and Spellman offered to drive them back to New Orleans.
+Subsequently, Smith offered Spellman to sing in the group which made him decide he would remain in New Orleans.

 He sang backing vocals on Ernie K-Doe's number one hit record, "Mother in Law".
-He recorded a single, "Word Game", on Atlantic Records in 1965, but later semi-retired from music to work in the beer industry.
+He recorded a single, "The Word Game", on Atlantic Records in 1965, but he retired from music in 1968 to work as a public relations executive for Miller Beer.

+He attempted to make a come back in the late 1980s, but it was cut short due to stroke he suffered, and he subsequently decided to move back to Pensacola.

-In 1988, Collectables Records issued a retrospective album of 16 of Spellman's recordings from the 1960s.
-In 2009, he was inducted into the Louisiana Music Hall of Fame.
+In 1988, British Charly R&B issued a retrospective album of 16 of Spellman's recordings from the 1960s.
+(It was later released by Collectables Records in the U.S.) In 2009, he was inducted into the Louisiana Music Hall of Fame.

-Spellman died of respiratory failure in June 2011, at the age of 79.
+Spellman died of respiratory failure at an assisted living facility in Pensacola, Florida on June 2, 2011, at the age of 79.